apple/rules_pkl/DEVELOPMENT.md

 bazel run @unpinned_custom_pkl_java_library_maven_deps//:pin
 ```

+# Updating GitHub Actions configuration

+You can manually refresh the contents of `.github/workflows` by
+running `bazel run //.github:workflows_write`.

+Changing `.github/index.pkl` without updating `.github/workflows` will fail the
+build anyway, and ask you to run the previous command.

 ## Using this as a development dependency of other rules

 You'll commonly find that you develop in another WORKSPACE, such as